AntareepDey/dev-setup/Fedora-config.md

 ```bash
 sudo nano /etc/sysctl.d/99-swappiness.conf
 ```
-In the opened file, add the following line:
+In the opened file, add the following line (new fedora versions should already have this):

 ```bash
 vm.swappiness=10